 If you like Samsung phones but want something that’s just a little more affordable, the Galaxy S9 probably fits the bill.
 Powered by the Snapdragon 845, the S9 has more than enough grunt to plow through all sorts of productivity tasks and heavy gaming for years to come.
 The S9 also takes great pictures from its 12MP f/1.5 wide angle lens.
 And thanks to its microSD expansion slot, trigger-happy shutterbugs will never run out of space.
 Oh, and did we mention that it has a headphone jack?

 Why pay more for less?
-Starting at about half the cost of a Pixel 4a, we feel the choice is pretty clear for most consumers.
+Starting at half the cost of a Pixel 4a, the choice is clear.Learn more on our Google Pixel 4a vs Samsung Galaxy S9 Comparison page.

 Finally, we have a bit of a wild card with the OnePlus 6T.
 OnePlus has been quietly making high-quality and bloat-free devices for years.
 And in the eyes of many, the OnePlus 6T was a turning point for OnePlus.